 Regional commerce and industry depend on safe and efficient transportation within Ponoka.
-Goods movement can be delayed by traffic congestion and rail crossings, affecting reliability of the transportation network and increasing cost of transport.
-This Transportation Master Plan identify strategies that support the movement of goods in a safe and efficient manner, including:
+The movement of goods can be delayed by traffic congestion and rail crossings, affecting reliability of the transportation network and increasing cost of transport.
+This Transportation Master Plan identifies strategies that support the movement of goods in a safe and efficient manner, including:

-- Maintaining a road hierarchy consisting of arterials, collectors and local road that support varying levels of traffic and provide varying degrees of property access. - Establishing truck travel restrictions on routes through residential areas to improve safety. - Establishing Dangerous Goods Routes to ensure dangerous goods to moved through Town in a safe and responsible manner.
+- Maintaining a road hierarchy consisting of arterials, collectors and local roads that support varying levels of traffic and provide varying degrees of property access. - Establishing truck travel restrictions on routes through residential areas to improve safety. - Establishing Dangerous Goods Routes to ensure dangerous goods can be moved through Town in a safe and responsible manner.